Any Future You Want

 [now you want to resolve the issue, release it, and replace it with an adult understanding of the situation.]

-[then take a deep breath, and let it go]
+then take a deep breath, and let it all go

-Note that you may not even know what your “adult understanding” is when you start.
-A lot of time, EFT tapping will result in new understandings, new ways of viewing the situation that you may not have even realised were there.
+Note that you may not even know what your "adult understanding" is when you start.
+Often while tapping you may discover new understandings, new ways of viewing the situation that may not have been present before.

 Anyway, that’s the back story, here’s what I tapped on: